SCENE 01 / FIELD MONITORS

 Field monitors and on-set viewing across France

-Here is how this works in practice.
-Field monitoring on French productions has to survive the realities of location work — bright Côte d'Azur sun that washes out anything under 1000 nits, the tight quarters of a Bastille interior where a 17-inch screen barely fits, and the variable signal conditions of a chase sequence shot across Lyon.
-We source SmallHD 702 Touch and Cine series, Atomos Ninja recorders, and 17-inch through 32-inch director's monitors from TSF, RVZ, and Be4Post, with HDR-capable Sony OLED reference monitors ready for productions running a live show LUT through the chain.
+Field monitoring on French shoots must hold up to real location work.
+Bright Côte d'Azur sun washes out anything under 1000 nits, a Bastille interior is so tight that a 17-inch screen barely fits, and a chase shot across Lyon throws shifting signal conditions at the crew.
+We source the SmallHD 702 Touch and Cine series, Atomos Ninja recorders, and 17-inch through 32-inch director's monitors from TSF, RVZ, and Be4Post.
+HDR-capable Sony OLED reference monitors are ready for shoots that run a live show LUT through the chain.

-Here is the short of it.
-Each monitoring package is calibrated before delivery using professional probes so the colour represented at video village matches the actual capture.
-Wireless transmission via Teradek Bolt and Vaxis is built into the same kit when the director needs to move freely.
-We set up complete video village builds — multiple director and client monitors, distribution, cabling, and weather protection for Provence exteriors — and stock spare units and backup transmitters as standard.
-You will receive a tested, calibrated monitoring chain delivered with French technical support reachable through every shooting day.
+Each monitoring package is calibrated before delivery with pro probes, so the color at video village matches what the camera actually captures.
+When the director needs to move freely, we build Teradek Bolt and Vaxis wireless into the same kit.
+Our team sets up full video village builds — several director and client monitors, distribution, cabling, and weather cover for Provence exteriors — and we stock spare units and backup transmitters as standard.
+You receive a tested, calibrated monitoring chain, delivered with French tech support you can reach through each shooting day.

 FAQ